timcoxopc/Drupal-8-Jumpstart/README.md

-# WORK IN PROGRESS - DO NOT USE - INSECURE PERMISSIONS

 # Composer template for Jump Starting Drupal 8 projects
 This is a customised version of https://github.com/drupal-composer/drupal-project used to jumpstart Drupal 8 projects.